-The world of gardening features a great variety of herbs that prefer what we call “full sun”.
-In this article, we will list some of the most popular full-sun herbs.
+The world of gardening features a great variety of herbs that prefer what we call “full sun.”

 What Does “Full-Sun” Mean?

-PPF indicates the amount of photosynthetically active photons (light that stimulates photosynthesis) that a source produces, while PPFD indicates how much of that amount is reaching your herbs.
+PPF indicates the amount of photosynthetically active photons (light that stimulates photosynthesis) a source produces.
+PPFD shows how much of that amount is reaching your herbs.

-Some gardeners, however, wanted to make it easier for you and decided to use the notions of partial or full sun/shade, and their effect turned out to be very positive for gardening.
+Some gardeners wanted to make it easier for you and decided to use the notions of partial or full sun/shade.
+The effect turned out to be very positive for gardening.

-List of Full-Sun Herbs:
+List of Full-Sun Herbs

 Here’s a list of the most popular full-sun herbs.